 - 1. Remove the Air Pump's plastic air filter cover and clean or replace the air filter (see Figure 8-4, below). - 2.
-If the Air Eductor or the Air Pump is not operating properly, try the following troubleshooting steps: - a) Check the connector to the Air Pump for corrosion or contamination, clean as needed. - b) If the Air Pump is not running, check 120 VAC power to the Air Pump.
-If 120 VAC power is OK, replace the Air Pump. - c) If the Air Pump is running, check current drawn in series with one power wire.
+If the Air Eductor or the Air Pump is not operating properly, try the following troubleshooting steps: - a) Check the connector to the Air Pump for corrosion or contamination; clean as needed. - b) If the Air Pump is not running, check 120 VAC power.
+If power is OK, replace pump. - c) If the Air Pump is running, check current drawn in series with one power wire.
 If the current is within the range of 0.1 to 0.6 amps, the Air Pump is operating properly. - d) Check the signal from current sensor.
 If it is within the range of 0.20 to 1.20 VDC, there may be a connector problem or IGST board issue.
 Check all connectors and wires first.
-Try swapping IGST board with known good board before ordering a new one.
+Try swapping IGST board with known good board before ordering a new one. - 3.
+Reattach the O2 Sensor Cover to the unit's back panel.